Konstantin Kalinin

 We covered the topic ad nauseam in separate blogs, e.g., here: Comprehensive Guide HIPAA-Compliant Application Development.

-Ensuring patient privacy is a cornerstone of EHR system design, particularly when handling sensitive information like allergies, disease history, and ongoing treatment records.
+Patient privacy sits at the center of EHR system design, especially when the data is sensitive: allergies, disease history, ongoing treatment records.

-When you create an EHR platform, integrating certification standards such as ONC-ATCB or CE Marking ensures that your system meets the necessary regulations for safety and performance.
+When you create an EHR platform, hitting certification standards (ONC-ATCB or CE Marking) is how you prove the system meets safety and performance regulations.

-These certifications not only instill confidence in healthcare providers but also help streamline the approval process when rolling out new features like e-prescriptions, lab integrations, or clinical decision support tools.
+These certifications give healthcare providers confidence and shorten the approval process for new features like e-prescriptions, lab integrations, clinical decision support tools, and remote monitoring.

 Core features: UX meets system logic

-When designing an EHR system, one thing you might miss is to check with programmers whether the design is not too complex to develop.
+One thing easy to miss when designing an EHR system: check with your developers whether a screen is too complex to build cleanly.
 They call it technical UX validation.

 EMR example